top of page

 Working with industry professionals and learning from them is an essential part of a successful internship.
 If the opportunity you’re looking for is an on-site one that offers networking opportunities in the form of meetings, seminars, or mentorship, make sure that you make the best use of such networking opportunities.

-Remote internships may limit the interactions you may have with other students and employees, but making some extra effort (such as setting up meetings with mentors, sending them an introduction email, asking them questions, and discussing ideas with your co-workers) can lead to a great networking experience.
+Remote internships limit the in-person interactions you have with other students and employees, but putting in some extra effort (such as setting up meetings with mentors, sending them an introduction email, asking them questions, and discussing ideas with your co-workers) can lead to a great networking experience.

 4. Stipend or costs (your budget)